MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

 7. Configure the "Zigbee_Light_ZC" project.
 **Note**: If you use Thunderboard Sense 2, you need to configure the UART flow control mode, change it from default mode(hardware flow control) to software flow control.
 To configure it, click double to the "brd4166a_efr32mg12p332f1024gl125.hwconf" file, then.
 * Click DefaultMode Peripherals Tab
 * Click USART0
-* Change flow control mode from USART-based CTS/RTS to Xon-Xoff.See Figure 3-7.
+* Change flow control mode from USART-based CTS/RTS to Xon-Xoff.
+See Figure 3-7.

 <div align="center">
   <img src="files/ZB-Zigbee-Hands-on-Forming-and-Joining/configure_flow_control.png">